capital-G/supercollider-wiki/[WIP]-Reviewer-instructions.md

 1. It is important that we share basic assumptions to avoid unnecessary misunderstandings or disagreements during reviews, so please take some time to get yourself acquainted with the procedure.

 2. Reach out to an active project maintainer.
 Brian H (@brianlheim) and Nathan H (@snappizz) are two such people who are usually reachable via email or Slack.
-You can also reach out to the general developer community on a more public forum, such as the sc-dev mailing list.
+You can also reach out to the general developer community on the sc-dev mailing list.

 3. We'll add you to the Reviewers organization team.